DuncanRae/PhishCounter/README.md

 ## Prerequisites

 - A domain name you can create a record in that points to this server.
-- A server running Ubuntu.
+- A server running Ubuntu with a public IP address.
 - Basic knowledge of terminal commands.

 ## Steps